The Concept of Beer Money and Making Money Online

 A few weeks ago, I was able to get on an online chat group about some broth they’re testing out.
 It was an hour long and asked me to respond to a few questions about broth.
 It paid 3000SB($30) for almost no effort.

-Most of the surveys on there suck but there are rare gems in there that keep me around.
+Most of the surveys on there are bad but there are rare gems in there that keep me around.

 Speaking of extra money, Swagbucks will give you cash back for shopping at certain stores.
 You can install an extension that will automatically tell you when that applies.
 I’ve gotten some cash back on things I would have bought normally already just by adding that to my browser.